 - Exclude yourself from the narrative, one that you never asked to be a part of, i.e., ignore the haters.
 They feed off attention and answering them ensues needless shouting matches.
 After the first genuine reply to the comment, answering more of them is like adding fuel to fire.

-Managing the aftereffects of negativity on the internet
+2. Managing the aftereffects of negativity when handling trolls on socials

 Fencing with naysayers is one side of the social media coin.
 The other is the mental aftermath.
 Detangling a messy situation and reading hateful comments on a public platform takes a toll.
 Dealing with this side-effect is elementary, my dear Watson.